NAFEM's Business Planning Study is no longer accepting data. If your company participated

 via mobile devices and tablets to assist show attendees.
 Now, NAFEM Showplace

-Showplace.
-If you didn't participate in The NAFEM Show, your company contact
+is available in NAFEM Showplace.
+If you didn't participate in The NAFEM Show, your company

 marketing materials to your listing.
 NAFEM Showplace is the resource operators turn